- PSAT 8/9 for Eighth Grade in Michigan

 All accommodations requests should be submitted through SSD Online.
 There are two types of requests:

 - College Board accommodations: Students with College Board‒approved accommodations will receive scores that can be used for college admissions.
 Once approved for accommodations, a student remains approved for all College Board tests, with limited exceptions.
+You can begin requesting College Board accommodations once you have an AI code.

 - State-allowed accommodations: These are state-specific accommodations defined by the MDE.
 Students, schools, and the state will receive scores; however, these scores aren't valid for college admission.
 The accommodations apply to state testing only and must be requested for each state administration.
+State-allowed accommodations are recommended for eighth grade as they align to the student’s current IEP or 504 plan.
+You can begin requesting state-allowed accommodations in January 2019.

 This webinar is to review key information about the upcoming spring 2019 PSAT 8/9 for 8th grade.